ionic-team/stencil/readme.md

 A Stencil is a tool artists use for drawing perfect shapes easily.
 We want Stencil to be a similar tool for web developers: a tool that helps web developers build powerful Web Components and apps that use them, but without creating non-standard runtime requirements.

 Stencil is a tool developers use to create Web Components with some powerful features baked in, but it gets out of the way at runtime.

+## Browser Support

+Web Components, specifically Custom Elements, are natively supported in Chrome and Safari and are coming to both Edge and Firefox.
+A dynamic loader is already included in order to only load the polyfills for the browsers that require them.
+Additionally, Stencil polyfills `fetch` and `Promise` for browsers that do not support them natively.

+ - Chrome (and all Chromium based browsers)
+ - Safari
+ - Edge
+ - Firefox
+ - IE 11